bvr0n/bvr0n.github.io/posts/thm/willow.md

 ## Web Enum :

-After visiting the web page we can see a lot of encoded numbers, When we throw it all in [CyberChef](https://gchq.github.io/CyberChef/) we get this :
+After visiting the web page we can see a lot of encoded numbers `(HEX)`, When we throw it all in [CyberChef](https://gchq.github.io/CyberChef/) we get this :
 ```
 Hey Willow, here's your SSH Private key -- you know where the decryption key is!
 ```